Alabama State Route 24: Route history

 In Decatur, Alabama, State Route 24 underwent several different routings from its creation to the present day.
 In its early years (1928 - 1960), the route headed through Decatur on what is now Moulton Street, a straight road from S.R.
 67 to U.S. 31.
-In the early 1960's, the routing from Danville Road west was changed, heading south on Danville Road to 2nd Street before turning west, following 2nd Street to Gordon Drive, a then-new overpass thoroughfare over the railroads of Decatur; it would proceed to follow Gordon Drive to U.S. 31.
+In the early 1960s, the routing from Danville Road west was changed, heading south on Danville Road to 2nd Street before turning west, following 2nd Street to Gordon Drive, a then-new overpass thoroughfare over the railroads of Decatur; it would proceed to follow Gordon Drive to U.S. 31.
 In the mid 70's, Gordon Drive was completed from Moulton Street east to the 2nd Street/Gordon Drive Overpass junction.
 It would follow the now extended Gordon Drive and Moulton Street over to Danville Road (where the previous routing turned south) before proceeding west.
 In the 90's, the route signage was removed east of S.R.
 67, now leaving the actual terminus and routing of S.R.
 24 unknown within the confines of Decatur.

 From the route's creation in 1928 to sometime in 1952 or 1953, Alabama State Route 24 from Decatur to Moulton winded along present-day Morgan County Road 61 to Five Points, then following present-day County Road 87 from Five Points to Moulton.
 This corridor is still known as 'Old Moulton Road' in Morgan County to this day.
 In 1953, the route was routed along what is now known locally as 'Old 24' from Decatur to Moulton; a route that was more direct than the former, albeit passing through several cities.
 Around 1980, construction of a new four-lane divided highway south of the current route had begun, extending from Alabama State Route 67 to a stub in Landersville.
 SR-24 was rerouted onto this new highway bypassing formerly-served towns and Moulton around 1984/1985.